-Transverse multi-bunch instabilities attributed to photoelectrons interacting with a train of positron bunches have recently been reported from the KEK photon factory [4, 1] and from BEPC at IHEP in Bejing [5].
-An instability of this kind, with a millisecond rise time, is also predicted for the LER of the PEP-II B factory [6, 7, 8].
-The electron-cloud instability, sometimes called the 'Ohmi effect' [1], was experimentally found to occur for short bunch spacings [4], where the photoelectrons cross the beam pipe within a few bunch passages.
+Transverse multi-bunch instabilities attributed to photoelectrons interacting with a train of positron bunches have recently been reported from the KEK photon factory [1, 7] and from BEPC at IHEP in Bejing [8].
+An instability of this kind, with a millisecond rise time, is also predicted for the Low Energy Ring of the PEP-II B factory [9, 10, 11].
+The electron-cloud instability, sometimes called the 'Ohmi effect' [1], was experimentally observed to occur for short bunch spacings [7], where the photoelectrons cross the beam pipe within a few bunch passages.